Over the Shoulder: Composition

 "Over the Shoulder" has been described as an early example of electro-industrial, as well as synth-pop and synthrock.
 On Twitch, it is the fifth track with a length of five minutes and thirteen seconds; the single version is six minutes and forty-four seconds long.
 Musically, the song contains multiple layers of looped synthesizer parts along with distinctive heavy drum machine pattern and Jourgensen's weak vocal approach; Billboard editors compared this approach with music of Scritti Politti and Bee Gees, while in 2006, Miami New Times Jean Carey wrote that the song "sounds like a giant mosquito."
 In a later review for the March 1986 issue of Spin Magazine, columnist John Leland praised Sherwood's work with Ministry's “typically banal ideas.”

 The single version of "Over the Shoulder" and "Isle of Man" were included as additional tracks on compact disc edition of Twitch in 1990; the song was also to be featured on a 2001 compilation album Greatest Fits, but was left off due to medium limitations.

+Reception

+John Leland at Spin said, "Voices and instruments come and go without warning, and the beat-box assault regularly cuts itself in two.
+This is big beat music that never stays still long enough for you to get the pin between its shoulder blades or defend yourself against the next percussive wallop."